Array's data search feature can help clear the air.

 The data search feature can be found at the bottom of the "Text Element" tab in the Form Builder Toolbox.

 Immediately after adding a data search option to your form, the Search Data Link menu will appear.
-Here you'll see three search locations to choose from: external integrations, the Array database, or a CSV file.
-We'll take a closer look at the three different types of data search options below.
+Here you'll see the search locations to choose from: external integrations, the Array database, or a CSV file.
+We'll take a closer look at the different types of data search options below.

 The first data search options refer to external databases, such as Dropbox, OneDrive or Evernote.
 When you open the "Integrations" tab, you'll see a list of applications that you've connected to your Array account.